Particle Instance Modifier¶

 - Create Along Paths

 - This option tries to make the instance of the modified object to follow, to deform its shape along the particle path (or the hair strand).

 - Keep Shape

-Enabling this prevents the object from being deformed and places it on the path according to the Position value.
+- Enabling this prevents the instance from being deformed, and places it on the path according to the Position value.

-Specify what percentage of the path the object fills, or position on the path if the Keep Shape option is enabled.
+Specify what percentage of the path the instance fills, or the position on the path if the Keep Shape option is enabled.